rnakato/SSP/README.md

 # 4. Annotation files
 ### 4.1.
 Genome table
 The genome table file is a tab-delimited file describing the name and length of each chromosome.
-To make it,  makegenometable.pl in DROMPA3 (https://github.com/rnakato/DROMPA3) can be used.
+To make it, use makegenometable.pl in scripts directory as follows:
+$ scripts/makegenometable.pl genome.fa > genometable.txt

 ### 4.2.
 Mappability table
 The mappability tables generated for several species are provided in mptable directory.